Canon T6 vs Panasonic G85

 It is notable that the G85 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T6 does not feature such a mic input.

-Both the T6 and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the G85 have been discontinued, but can regularly be found used on ebay.
 The T6 was replaced by the Canon T7, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T6 and G85 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Panasonic G85 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T6 or the Panasonic G85 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.